chenz16/AdvancedLaneFind_Submission/README.md

 Lane_find_img.py: script to process sample images for lane finding

-pipeline.py -  pipe line to process vedio for lane finding
+pipeline.py -  pipe line to process video for lane finding

 process.py -  Defines the core functions to process images for lane finding